 Lay the vegetables on top of the freekeh in a random pattern, keeping them close together and overlapping if necessary.
 Place in the oven and bake for 40 minutes.
 By this time the vegetables should have gained colour and look crispy at the edges and the Freekeh should have absorbed all the stock and have crust around the edge.

 Whilst the Freekeh is cooking, make the salsa, which can be done by chopping the herbs finely with a knife or using a small food processor.
-If using the latter, place the Tapenade, herbs and oil in the bowl and blitz till combined.
+If using the latter, place the Tapenade, herbs and the rest of the olive oil in the bowl and blitz till combined.
 Season with a little salt and pepper then set aside.

 When the Freekeh is ready, remove from the oven and allow to cool for a few minutes.
 When ready to serve, squeeze the lemon over the top and if using, drizzle with the Balsamic Vinegar.
 Divide between plates then serve with a spoonful of the salsa on to side or on top.